Bhutan Travel Guide

 Tour/Trek Booking

-Cultural Tours
+Cultural Tours:

 • Good walking shoes

-• Sunglasses ,sunscreen & lip balm
+• Sunglasses, sunscreen, and lip balm

 • Headgear for sunny days

-• Good Jacket and hiking boot
+• Warm jacket and hiking boots

 • Walking poles

-• Sun glass or goggles ,sun screen and lip balm
+• Sunglasses, sunscreen, and lip balm

-• Headgear and rain coat
+• Headgear and raincoat

 • Flashlight/torch